Vieux Farka Touré: Biography

 Vieux's fourth studio album, Mon Pays, was released by Six Degrees Records on 28 May 2013.
 The title, French for "My Country", refers to his native Mali, and serves as a reminder of its beauty and culture, even in the midst of the territorial conflict between Tuareg and Islamic populations that have threatened it since January 2012.

 Samba was released in spring 2017.
 It was recorded in front of a live studio audience in Woodstock, NY.
 The title "Samba" has nothing to do with the Brazilian style of music; as the second boy in his family Vieux was always called "samba", meaning "second boy" in Songhai, Additionally, the featured song “Samba Si Kairi" is named after a song his father and grandfather would sing while he played the calabash.
 Dominic Valvona of Monolith Cocktail praises the work, writing: "This is the devotional, earthy soul of Mali, channeled through a six-string electric guitar."

 On 10 June 2022, Touré released his sixth solo album, Les Racines, on World Circuit.
 Les Racines translates as "the roots", a nod to the album returning to the desert blues roots of Touré's father, Ali Farka Touré.
 The album was recorded in Touré's home studio in Bamako and features a number of Malian musicians such as Amadou Bagayoko from Amadou & Mariam, Mamadou Sidiki Diabaté, and Madou Traore.

-In September 2022, Vieux released a cover album of some of his father's songs called Ali on Dead Oceans, collaborating with Houston-based group Khruangbin.
+In September 2022, Vieux released a cover album of some of his father's songs called Ali, on the Dead Oceans label, collaborating with Houston-based group Khruangbin.

 The Touré-Raichel Collective

-A chance meeting at an airport in Germany with Israeli singer-songwriter Idan Raichel led to an impromptu get together at a small studio in Tel Aviv in November 2010.
+A chance meeting at an airport in Germany with Israeli singer-songwriter Idan Raichel led to an impromptu get-together at a small studio in Tel Aviv in November 2010.
 Joined by Israeli bassist Yossi Fine and Malian calabash player Souleymane Kane, this recording session – acoustic, spontaneous and entirely improvised – resulted in the birth of The Touré-Raichel Collective.
 The group's debut album, The Tel Aviv Session, was released by Cumbancha on 27 March 2012.
 The Touré-Raichel Collective completed a North American tour in spring 2012 and European tours in autumn 2012 and spring 2013.
 In 2014, the pair released a second record, The Paris Session, that The New York Times notes "has tracks ranging from a prayer sung in Hebrew to love songs in Bambara, French and Songhai (all languages spoken in Mali)."